• START A FREE TRIAL

 When you receive a visit from the inspector, they will want to see the location of the incident and take plenty of photographs.
 During this time, they may also take video footage of the area and request copies of your CCTV footage (if applicable).
 In some instances, investigators have also been known to create a sketch of the floor plan, noting where items have been placed.

-Locations of an incident are to be treated similar to a crime scene, no one is to alter it until an inspector has given directions that you can.
-The location, however, must be made safe and you must minimize any risks of another notifiable incident occurring.
-You can take action to get a person out for medical treatment, remove a deceased person, or do anything associated with a police investigation or action for which the inspector gives you permission.
+Locations of an incident are to be treated similarly to a crime scene; no one is to alter it until an inspector has given directions that you can.
+The location, however, must be made safe, and you must minimise any risks of another notifiable incident occurring.

 Who will they want to talk to?

 When your workplace is investigated, you should expect a lot of questions.
-They will want to talk you, your workers, and their representatives (WHS/OHS Representatives, union reps if available), and anyone else on site.
+They will want to talk to you, your workers, and their representatives (WHS/OHS Representatives, union reps if available), and anyone else on site.
 Generally, the line of questioning will cover:

 • What was going on when the incident occurred